Andrew Whiten

-David Andrew Whiten, known as Andrew Whiten (born 1948) is a British zoologist and psychologist, Professor of Evolutionary and Developmental Psychology, and Professor Wardlaw Emeritus at University of St Andrews in Scotland.
+David Andrew Whiten, known as Andrew Whiten (born 1948), is a British zoologist and psychologist, Professor of Evolutionary and Developmental Psychology, and Professor Wardlaw Emeritus at University of St Andrews in Scotland.
 He is known for his research in social cognition, specifically on social learning, tradition and the evolution of culture, social Machiavellian intelligence, autism and imitation, as well as the behavioral ecology of sociality.
-In 1996, Whiten and his colleagues invented an artificial fruit that allowed to study learning in apes and humans.
+In 1996, Whiten and his colleagues invented an artificial fruit that allowed them to study learning in apes and humans.

 Personal life and education

 Whiten was born in 1948 in Grimsby, England.
 He graduated with a degree in zoology from the University of Sheffield and achieved a PhD in Psychology at the University of Bristol.

 Career

 Whiten started reading and lecturing at the University of St Andrews in 1970, joined the Department of Psychology in St Andrews in 1975, and became professor of evolutionary and developmental psychology in 1997.
 Whiten was co-founder of the Scottish Primate Research Group.
 In 2003, he founded the Centre for Social Learning and Cultural Evolution at the University of St Andrews.
-He also was founder and first director of the primate research center Living Links to Human Evolution (short: Living Links) that opened 2008 in Edinburgh Zoo and draws more than 250,000 visitors per year.
+He was the founder and first director of the primate research centre Living Links to Human Evolution (short: Living Links) that opened 2008 in Edinburgh Zoo and draws more than 250,000 visitors per year.